Aspects of a Generalized Theory of Sparsity based Inference in Linear Inverse Problems: introduction

-This paper is a first attempt to identify and elucidate the fundamental structures underlying the success of CG methods by studying those in the context of a broader framework of generalized-sparsity-based-inference.
-We contribute and expand on existing literature for inverse linear problems and compressive sensing by demonstrating how this broadened notion of sparsity can be applied.
-In particular, we introduce a corresponding ``weak" null space property and use it to deduce new results, which generalize both basis pursuit and iteratively reweighted least sqaures (IRLS).
+This paper is a first attempt to identify and elucidate the fundamental structures underlying the success of CG methods by studying them in the context of a broader framework of generalized-sparsity-based-inference.
+We contribute and expand on existing literature for linear inverse problems and compressive sensing by demonstrating how this broadened notion of sparsity can be applied.
+In particular, we introduce a corresponding ``weak" null space property and use it to deduce new results, which generalize both basis pursuit and iteratively re-weighted least squares (IRLS).
 At the same time, we investigate how CG-based regularizers fit into this theory.
-The aim is towards a full theory for generalized-sparsity-based-inference with the CG prior.
+The aim of this paper is construct the foundations towards a full theory for generalized-sparsity-based-inference with the CG prior.

 Throughout this paper, we refer to vectors by lowercase bold-face letters.
 The notation $A^T$ denotes the transpose of the real matrix, $A$.
 The notation $\norm{\textbf{a}}_p$ denote the $\ell_p$-norm.
 The symbols $\mathbb{R}$, $\mathbb{R}^+$, and $\mathbb{N}$ denote, respectively, the real, positive real, and natural numbers.
 Finally, unless stated otherwise, all unbolded lowercase letters denote either scalars or sequences drawn from real or complex fields.